 For example, at the end of the accounting year, a total expense amount of $5,000 was recorded.
 The amount is transferred to the income summary by crediting the expense account, consequently zeroing the balance, and an equal amount is recorded as a debit to the income summary account.

 The income summary is a temporary account of the company where the revenues and expenses were transferred to.
 After the other two accounts are closed, the net income is reflected.
 Taking the example above, total revenues of $20,000 minus total expenses of $5,000 gives a net income of $15,000 as reflected in the income summary.

-Since the income summary is a temporary account, it needs to be transferred to the capital summary by making a debit of the same amount from the income summary and making a credit of it to the capital account.
+Since the income summary is a temporary account, it needs to be transferred to the capital account by making a debit entry of 15,000 from the income summary and making a credit entry to the capital account.

 What is the Drawings Account?

-Drawings account is otherwise known as a corporation’s dividends, the amount of money to be distributed to its owners.
+A drawings account is otherwise known as a corporation’s dividend account, the amount of money to be distributed to its owners.
 It is not a temporary account, so it is not transferred to the income summary but to the capital account by making a credit of the amount in the latter.